OscarJonasson/countriesReact/README.md

 ```sh
 npm install
 ```
-To make openweather work you will need an API key for it.
+To make openweather work locally, you will need an API key for it.
 Sign Up here:
 https://home.openweathermap.org/users/sign_up